bufbuild-ru/docs/blog/introducing-connect-cacheable-rpcs/index.md

 }
 ```

-With this annotation, when `buf generate` is invoked with connect-go 1.7 or newer, Connect servers will automatically support HTTP `GET` requests—no other code modifications are needed.
+With this annotation, when `buf generate` is invoked with connect-go 1.7 or newer, Connect servers will automatically support HTTP `GET` requests — no other code modifications are needed.

 On the client side, we need to instruct the Connect client to use `GET` requests.
 In connect-go, this is done by specifying the `WithHTTPGet()` option when creating a client: